sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 ---
-title: "Stylin With CSS"
+title: "Stylin' With CSS"
 slug: stylin-with-css
 ---

-We've started to add the content of our landing page, however, it still looks pretty bland (and nothing like our design.)
+We've started to add the content of our landing page, however, it still looks pretty bland (and nothing like our design).
 This is because we haven't added any styling yet.

 CSS to the rescue!

-# What is CSS?
+## What is CSS?

 CSS (Cascading Style Sheets) is a stylesheet language that is used to format your HTML document.
 In other words, by writing CSS, you can customize and style how your HTML elements look.